all articles

 After you have your timeline, you can calculate how many such projects your team can handle monthly/annually, and knowing the average profit and cost numbers associated with each project, you should be able to define the number of projects, which after completion, will render your teams as productive.

 After this, come the industry benchmarks.
-You can compare your own established benchmarks to the industry average and understand how you are doing on a more broad level, in addition to the personal level.
+You can compare your own established benchmarks to the industry average and understand how you are doing on a broader level, in addition to the personal level.
 This is important for understanding whether you are competitive on an industry level in terms of workforce productivity or not (again, regardless of being profitable).

 For example, your industry average productivity might be something like 15%.
 Your team’s productivity, on the contrary, could be around 18%.
 This means that you only need to worry about the future and improving productivity continuously, to meet the rising demands of the business world.